microsoft/microsoft-ui-xaml-specs/active/Expander/Expander.md

 # Inputs and Accessibility
 ## UI Automation Patterns
 Expander will use a ExpandCollapsePattern.
+Expanding/Collapsing the expander will raise [RaisePropertyChanged](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.automation.peers.automationpeer.raisepropertychangedevent?view=winrt-19041) with the property changed being the [ExpandCollapseProperty](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.automation.expandcollapsepatternidentifiers.expandcollapsestateproperty?view=winrt-19041) property.

-## Keyboard Navigation
+## Keyboard
 TBD

+## Narrator
+TBD

+## GamePad
+TBD

 # Open Question
-## General
-* Should this be named "Expander" or "ExpanderView"?

 ## Input and Accessibility
 * Should the first tab-stop be the entire Expander or just the Header?
 WCT Expander has the Header as the first tab-stop.
 * Should the second tab-stop be the chevron/expansion icon?
 WPF has the first tab-stop as the Header, the second as just the chevron.
+* Proposed: The first tab-stop is the Header, chevron is not a tab-stop(if the only action that users can take on the Header is to expand/collapse).
+Potentially, instead of being a keyboard stop, users can use Alt+Down to open Expander (a standard shortcut used in DropDownButton).
+Make sure that Enter and Space keys have the same behavior.
+* Arrowing inside the content/controls of the header/container?
+Could have issues with ComboBox-like controls.
+* What should Narrator behavior be wrt to unexpanded/expanded content?

+## General
+* Should this be named "Expander" or "ExpanderView"?
+* how should a dev use Expander for 2 layers of expansion?